LaraSpell/asset-collector/README.md

 composer require "laraspell/asset-collector"
 ```

-Then open your `config/app.php`, put `LaraSpell\AssetCollectorServiceProvider::class` to 'providers' section:
+Then open your `config/app.php`, put `LaraSpells\AssetCollectorServiceProvider::class` to 'providers' section:

 Thats it!